Skip to main content

 Free Internal Disk Space

-80 GB for the application partition and a separate 80 GB operating system partition
+• 80 GB for a separate operating system partition

 Fault Tolerance